ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

             source install/local_setup.bash
             ros2 launch my_package robot_launch.py

-in order to launch the simulation.
+This will launch the simulation.
-Webots will be automatically installed in case it was not already installed.
+Webots will be automatically installed on the first run in case it was not already installed.

 .. note::

     If you want to install Webots manually, you can download it `here <https://github.com/cyberbotics/webots/releases/latest>`_.

-Then open a second terminal and send a command with:
+Then, open a second terminal and send a command with:

 .. code-block:: bash